adafii/ties323/server/README.md

 ns          IN          A           65.108.60.126 ns          IN          AAAA        2a01:4f9:c012:7e00::1
 ```
-- Mail address is not a typo, it's my other domain.
+- Mail address is not a typo, it's my other domain
 - Changed file permissions according to RHEL manual and validated zone-file:
 ```
 # chown root:named /var/named/ofu.fi.zone